 This is Tim Burton with the gloves off, dovetailing his trademark for gothic fairytales with the action of the first Batman outing.
 In effect, creating a comic book Christmas adventure full of bite, as Burton’s Batman universe expands and develops.
 However, unfortunately, Batman Returns ended up too dark for some at Warner Brothers.
 Thus ending Keaton, Pfeiffer and Burton’s involvement in the franchise.
 But if you’ve got a go.
 Go in style.
 And it fair to say that Batman Returns oozes style.

 Director: Tim Burton

 Die Hard (1988)

 Die Hard was released in the summer of 1988, a world away from the Christmas season it has become synonymous with.
-The films high octane action only dovetailing with Christmas due to VHS, DVD and TV outings in subsequent years, despite its festive setting.
-While offering the opportunity to slouch on the sofa with a drink and some left over turkey.
-Equally indulging in the pure escapism and bombastic action of a film that embodies 1980s mainstream cinema.
+The films high octane action only dovetailing with Christmas later, due to VHS, DVD and TV outings in subsequent years.
+However, Die Hard is now Christmas, offering the opportunity to slump on the sofa with a drink and some leftover turkey.
+And indulge in the pure escapism and bombastic action of a film that embodies 1980s mainstream cinema.

 Is Die Hard a Christmas movie?
-Yes of course it is!.
-This is a movie full of dark holiday cheer; the ultimate Christmas work party gone wrong.
-While the 80’s obsession with the Filofax wielding and cocaine sniffing yuppy, is replaced with guns, one liners and explosives.
+Yes of course it is!
+This is a movie full of dark holiday cheer; the ultimate Christmas party disaster zone.
+The 80’s obsession with the Filofax wielding and cocaine sniffing yuppy, replaced with guns, one-liners and explosives.

 Director: John McTiernan